-The air-conditioned rooms are very spacious, cool and shady to escape the tropical sun with lashings of teak wood floors, doors and shutters and balcony.
-Four poster king size beds have mosquito nets and the large, black-tiled bathrooms generally come with wet rooms with oversized shower heads and fine toiletries.
+The air-conditioned rooms are spacious, cool and shady to escape the tropical sun with lashings of teak wood floors, doors and shutters and a balcony.
+Four poster king-size beds have mosquito nets, and the large, black-tiled bathrooms generally come with wet rooms with oversized shower heads and fine toiletries.
 A few have baths too.

 Some rooms come with their own outdoor Jacuzzi built into wide verandas, and many have views over the bay and the large open-air kidney-shaped pool.
-There’s coffee and tea making facilities, a large TV, a mini bar and a safe.
+There are coffee and tea-making facilities, a large TV, a minibar and a safe.

 The Spa Village, has a sensational menu of massages, wraps and beauty treatments.
-Their signature treatments are based on the cycles of the moon, lasting 120 minutes.
 There’s a modern gym too and a beauty salon.

 On hot days, a dip in the infinity pool or being perched by the pool bar sipping blessedly cool cocktails is just the tonic.
 Both are surrounded by stylish cabanas or shaded day beds and egg chairs.

 The Rum Cave, has a design reminiscent of a cellar.
 Its name reflects its extensive range of rums, including locally distilled rums such as the Chairman’s Reserve, Admiral Rodney and 1931 – the best rum you can get.
 This is a small cosy space and tables are made from barrels and diners sit on high stools.
 The ambience is informal, and the menu includes a selection of small plates (nine tapas style options) created for sharing.